 Michael owns a farm partnership with his father farming corn, peanuts, cotton and soybeans on 4,300 acres.
 Michael has been a Board member since 2018.
-His term on the Board will expire at the annual meeting in 2022.
-He serves as Chair of the Board's YBS/Scholarship Committee.
+Michael was elected to his current term in 2022 which expires 2026.
+He serves as Chair of the Board's YBS/Scholarship

-Michael also serves on the Phillips County Conservation District, and DeSoto School Board.
+Committee.
+Michael also serves on the Phillips County Conservation District and DeSoto School Board.
 He attended Arkansas State University.
 He and his wife, Laura, have two children - a son, Wells, and a daughter, Merrie Leigh.